Last updated on March 24th, 2022 at 07:56 am

 - and spinal muscular atrophy

 Neuromuscular scoliosis is often not painful unless the spinal curvature becomes very pronounced.
 Often the first sign of scoliosis is a change in posture.
 Either leaning forward or leaning to one side while standing or sitting.
-Clinical exam and full spinal x-rays, which usually show a long, C-shaped curvature that affects the entirety of the spine.
+Clinical exam and full spinal x-rays, usually show a long, C-shaped curvature that affects the entirety of the spine.

 Knowing how spinal curvature disorders are classified provides a foundation of knowledge on which to build an understanding of the specific types of scoliosis.